ifergus/gettingandcleaning/Codebook.md

 The resulting large data frame contains  *69 variables and 10,299 observations* – 66 measurements, and 3 variables containing (`activity_code, subject, and activity_desc`)

+2. Create `tidy.dataset` by calling the function `get.tidy.data.set`.

+Using the `large.dataset` create the tidy dataset by grouping the data by subject and activity and calculate the mean of each variable.
+This is done be using the aggregate function.

+The data set is ordered by subject and activity.

+Unused columns are removed from the final data set

+The resulting data set contains 68 variables and 180 observations

 ## Signals
 These signals were used to estimate variables of the feature vector for each pattern: